aalferea91/Lambda-Architecture/README.md

 ![image](https://user-images.githubusercontent.com/92360704/203983974-c8ba6ac8-c255-48fd-a947-c78674d76f0b.png)

-Once the EC2 machine is running, we connect to it through ssh and we execute the following code: (poner link de los comandos: Kafka EC2)
+Once the EC2 machine is running, we connect to it through ssh and we execute the following code: (https://github.com/aalferea91/Lambda-Architecture/blob/main/Kafka%20EC2.ipynb)

-Now that we have the Kafka installed in our EC2 machine and running, we are going to connect it to our mongodb database through Kafka connector plugin: (poner link de Kafka Stream)
+Now that we have the Kafka installed in our EC2 machine and running, we are going to connect it to our mongodb database through Kafka connector plugin: (https://github.com/aalferea91/Lambda-Architecture/blob/main/Kafka%20Stream.ipynb)

 Only thing left in this part of the architecture is the consumer of Kafka, which in our case it's going to be a microservice in docker.
-Since we are also running the API in another container, we can combine both in the docker compose file (link of docker compose) (link of stream dockerfile and stream.py)
+Since we are also running the API in another container, we can combine both in the docker compose file (https://github.com/aalferea91/Lambda-Architecture/tree/main/dockerized)